1,691 words, 9 minutes read time.

 Day 8: Glencoe → Edinburgh

-A few takeaways from UK driving:
+A few takeaways from UK road trip driving:

 - Roundabouts: Genius.
 We need more of them in the U.S.